Yahoo Voices: History

 Associated Content was started in January 2005 by Luke Beatty.
 They hired their CTO in March 2006, Sonu Kansal.
 It was based in Denver, Colorado, with business development, sales and community offices in New York City.

 In April 2009, Associated Content hired a new CEO, Patrick Keane, formerly of CBS Interactive and Google and closed a $6 million Series C round of funding from SoftBank Capital and Canaan Partners.
 Three weeks after the funding announcement, Associated Content reorganized and laid off 5 employees.

 On May 18, 2010, Yahoo! announced that it would purchase Associated Content for $100 million.

 On December 1, 2011, Yahoo! announced a new service, Yahoo!
 Voices, which "replaces Associated Content as Yahoo!
 Contributor Network's official digital library".
 In announcing the new service, Yahoo! claimed more stringent submission guidelines would be used in accepting new content and that the company would delete over 75,000 pieces that they deemed to be "inactive and outdated".
 The new service aimed to provide "more than two million pieces of original content, spanning thousands of different topics, created by more than 500,000 individual experts and enthusiasts".

 Yahoo! announced on July 2, 2014 that it would shut down Yahoo!
 Voices and Yahoo!
 Contributor Network on July 31, 2014.

 The Internet Archive is integrating deleted Yahoo!
 Voices content into the Wayback Machine.

+Breach

+In July 2012, Yahoo Voices suffered a major data breach.
+On July 11, 2012, a hacking group calling itself "D33DS Company" posted a file online containing approximately 450,000 login credentials and passwords from Yahoo Voice users.
+The data was obtained through a SQL injection attack that exploited vulnerabilities in Yahoo's database servers.